s-gv/cookoo/README.md

 cookoo
 ======

-Cookoo pressure cooker whistle counter that helps you to keep track of your cooker.
+Cookoo is a pressure cooker whistle counter.
 Keep it on your cooker and forget about it.
 Cookoo will tell you when to turn off the stove.

 Dependencies
 ------------